Do you want to know more about Stora Enso?

-Positioned at the heart of the circular and bioeconomy, Stora Enso strives to improve resource efficiency – to make more with less.
+Positioned at the heart of the circular bioeconomy, Stora Enso strives to improve resource efficiency – to make more with less.
 This benefits our business, as well as the environment and society.

-In 2017, the utilisation rate for residuals and by-products across the group was 98%, including both internal and external use.
+In 2021, the utilisation rate for residuals and by-products across the group was 98%, including both internal and external use.

 While our mills require large amounts of water, only around 4% is consumed in our production processes and almost 96% is returned to the local environment.
 Process water is purified by our treatment plants and then discharged, whereas cooling and other non-process water can be safely released without treatment.
 Our water use is regulated by the relevant authorities based on local conditions and operational permits.